xiaomi-mars-devs/android_device_xiaomi_star/README.md

 Copyright (C) 2023 The LineageOS Project

-Device configuration for Xiaomi Mi 11 Pro
+Device configuration for Xiaomi Mi 11 Ultra
 =========================================

-The Xiaomi Mi 11 Pro (codenamed _"mars"_) is a flagship smartphone from Xiaomi.
+The Xiaomi Mi 11 Ultra (codenamed _"star"_) is a flagship smartphone from Xiaomi.

 It was released in April 2021.